LCSB-BioCore/remotesom/README.md

 # ...prepare another part of the data into myMatrix...
 writeBin(as.vector(t(myMatrix)), "mydata2.bin", size=4)
 ```
-...and concatenate them via commandline into one big data blob:
+...and concatenate them via command line into one big data blob:
 ```sh
 cat mydata1.bin mydata2.bin > mydata.bin
 ```